Toro, Zamora: Medieval

 Ferdinand III was crowned King of León in Toro in 1230 and his wife Elisabeth of Hohenstaufen (Beatriz) died here.
 Enrique II, first of the Trastámara line, summoned his first Cortes here in 1369.
 Juan II of Castile was born here in 1404, but the town was to have greater significance for his daughter Isabella I of Castile.

 Isabella (married with Ferdinand) had a rival for the succession in Juana la Beltraneja, supposedly the daughter of her half-brother Enrique IV, but allegedly the daughter of the queen's lover, the courtier Beltrán de la Cueva.
 La Beltraneja's supporters arranged her betrothal to Alfonso V of Portugal who was feeling upset over his earlier rejection by Isabella.

 Alfonso invaded Castile in May 1475, backed by a number of dissident Castilian nobles.
 Isabella made Tordesillas her headquarters, while Ferdinand moved to secure the loyalty of Salamanca, Toro, and Zamora.
 Alfonso reached Arévalo in July and both Zamora and Toro went over to him, a serious blow for the young monarchs.

 Intrigue seethed as troops marched.
 Zamora swung back to Isabella's cause.
 The Portuguese crown prince arrived with reinforcements and on March 1, 1476, the rival armies met at Peleagonzalo, a few kilometres southwest of Toro.
 Ferdinand was victorious in this battle decided by light cavalry.
 The Portuguese under Alfonso broke and the king took refuge in Castronuño.
 However, the result was uncertain since the forces under the Portuguese crown prince defeated the Castilian right wing and remained in possession of the battle field - and thus both sides claimed victory.
 But the fortress of Zamora surrendered to Ferdinand soon thereafter (March 19, 1476) while Toro remained in Portuguese hands during more than half a year (until September 19, 1476).
 After that Alfonso gave up the fight and la Beltraneja retired to a Lisbon convent where she died in 1530, aged sixty-eight.

 In January 1506, after Isabella's death, Ferdinand summoned a Cortes at Toro.
 Isabella's legal successors in Castile were her daughter Joanna the Mad and her husband Philip the Handsome, who at the time stayed in the Netherlands.
-The Cortes took the oath to Ferdinand as temporary ruler and agreed that if Juana be deemed incurably ill, which she showed every sign of being, he should become regent.
+The Cortes took the oath to Ferdinand as temporary ruler and agreed that if Juana be deemed incurably ill, he should become regent.
+Ferdinand and Philip later seized power from Juana.
+After Philip's death in September 1506, Ferdinand had himself declared regent and Juana retired to Tordesillas.

-When the pair reached Spain in the spring of 1506, the two men agreed that Juana was incapable of ruling.
-Ferdinand turned over the sole rule to her husband Philip the Handsome and left for Kingdom of Aragon.
-Less than three months later, Philip was dead.
-Juana became totally insane and in August 1508 ceded her rights to her father and was retired to Tordesillas.